The embodied spiritual quest

 My name is Shannon Rose Chmelar, but most people call me Sati.
-I am a psychotherapist and American educator focusing in yoga studies, Buddhism, wellness, and philosophy.
+I am a psychotherapist and American educator focusing on yoga studies, Buddhism, wellness, and philosophy.
 I am a registered mental health counseling intern in the state of Florida.

 STUDIES, experience, & INFLUENCES